nexussays/ble.net/Readme.md

 }
 ```

-If you want `IBluetoothLowEnergyAdapter.CurrentState.Subscribe()` to work, in your calling `Activity`:
+If you want `IBluetoothLowEnergyAdapter.CurrentState.Subscribe()` to work, then in your calling `Activity` add:
 ```csharp
 protected sealed override void OnActivityResult( Int32 requestCode, Result resultCode, Intent data ) {